oroinc/documentation/user_guide_business_intelligence/business_intelligence_filters.rst

 3. A list of fields appears.
 At the top of the list, you can see the name of the field, for which the records are filtered.
 (In the example below it is a Contact).
 Below the Contact name, there is a list of all available fields related to it.

   .. image:: /user_guide/img/business_intelligence/filters_4.png
-     :alt: Appears the list of fields
+     :alt: Example of the list of fields filtered for a contact

 4. Select a field that you want to apply for the rule:

   - This can be a field of the entity selected in the **General** section.
 For example, we can filter Contact records by gender.

   .. image:: /user_guide/img/business_intelligence/filters_5.png
-     :alt: Select a field that you want to apply for the rule
+     :alt: An example of filtering records by gender

   - You can also select a field of another entity, related to it.
 For example, if you want the list to contain only Contacts with addresses in California.